World leaders warn China and North Korea on nukes as Ukraine's Zelenskyy travels to G7 summit

 Biden's decisions on when, how many, and who will provide the fourth-generation F-16 fighter jets will be made in the months ahead while the training is underway, Biden told leaders.

-The F-16 training is to be conducted in Europe and will likely begin in the coming weeks.
-That's according to two people who spoke on the condition of anonymity to discuss Biden's private conversations with allies.
+The F-16 training is to be conducted in Europe and will likely begin in the coming weeks, according to two people who spoke on the condition of anonymity.

-Zelenskyy said Friday that he had opened a visit to Saudi Arabia, where Arab leaders were holding their own summit.

 The latest sanctions aimed at Russia include tighter restrictions on already-sanctioned people and firms involved in the war effort.
 More than 125 individuals and organizations across 20 countries have been hit with U.S. sanctions.
 The financial penalties have been primarily focused on sanctions evaders connected to technology procurement for the Kremlin.
 The Commerce Department also added 71 firms to its own list.